shrop/homebrew-formulas/README.md

-## Shrop's custom homebrew forumlae
+## Shrop's custom homebrew forumlas

 ### Instuctions
 Tap this repo into an existing homebrew install